 - Do not leave documents or portable device unsupervised

-As stated previously, protecting patient health information in the workplace is largely a human issue.
+As stated previously, protecting patient information in the workplace is largely a human issue.
 Employees that leave portable devices or paper documents unattended pose a huge risk to their organization.
 When a device that is not password protected or encrypted is lost or stolen, it would result in a major HIPAA violation, especially if it is found that the employee left the device unattended.

 In addition, paper records should be left in locked filing cabinets or rooms.
 Leaving out paper records can easily lead to a healthcare breach, a curious employee or patient can easily view records left out in the open.
 In some cases, individuals with malintent can steal or copy paper records and distribute them further.